cityofsomerville/Hack-Across-311-Snow/README.md

 Running `grunt test` will run the unit tests with karma.

-## Putting City Data
+## 311 Data
   We are using information from Socrata provided by MassDATA.
-Note that this application is using the city of Boston's data meaning that you need to switch a few things up in your code.
+Field names are specific to the MassDATA Open_Tickets database but can be changed to match any JSON 311 work request data source